-PROGF PROGRAMME 1: ADMINISTRATION (CONTINUED) TION (CONTINUE 0 Strategic Objective 3 Performance Indicators 2018/19 Achievement 2019/20 Target 2019/20 Achievements Deviation from Planned Targets to Actual Comment on deviation Improved quality of organisational planning, budgeting, performance monitoring and reporting.
+PROG PROGRAMME 1: ADMINISTRATION (CONTINUED) TION (CONTINUE 6 Strategic Objective 3 Performance Indicators 2018/19 Achievement 2019/20 Target 2019/20 Achievements Deviation from Planned Targets to Actual Comment on deviation Improved quality of organisational planning, budgeting, performance monitoring and reporting.
 Reliability of reported performance information in alignment with the Annual Performance Plan.
-1 00% 8596 23% -77% Data and systems related challenges as a result of delays in the implementation of Learner Management Systems (NSDMS) have compromised the reliability of reported performance information due to incompleteness.
+100% 85% 23% -77% Data and systems related challenges as a result of delays in the implementation of Learner Management Systems (NSDMS) have compromised the reliability of reported performance information due to incompleteness.
 The merSETA is finalising the implementation of the performance Information reporting procedure as well as enhancement of the Leaner Management Systems, and merSETA digital ecosystem Strategic Objective 4 Performance Indicators 2018/19 Achievement 2019/20 Target 2019/20 Achievements Deviation from Planned Targets to Actual Comment on deviation Enterprise Content Management (ECM) System for the efficient governance and management of data records and knowledge assets of the merSETA.
 The merSETA Enterprise Content Management System implemented.
-Scale rating of 2 Approved ECM implementation road map by MANCO.
-Roadmap approved by MANCO N/A Annual target achieved
+Scale rating of 2 Approved ECM ECM implementation road map by MANCO.
+Roadmap approved by MANCO A/N Annual target achieved

-PROGRAMME 2: SKILLS PLANNING S PLANNING Strategic Objective 5 Performance Indicators 2018/19 Achievement 2019/20 Target 2019/20 Achievements Deviation from Planned Targets to Actual Comment on deviation Increased publication of research products that inform cutting edge solutions in the sector.
-Researched SSP developed and approved by Executive Authority.
+PROGRAMME 2: SKILLS PLANNING S PLANNING Strategic Objective 5 Performance Indicators 2018/19 Achievement 2019/20 Target 2019/20 Achievements Deviation from Planned Targets to Actual Comment on deviation Increased publication of research products that inform cutting edge solutions in the sector. research products that approved by Executive Authority. inform cutting edge solutions in the sector.
 SSP was accepted and approved by the Minister.
 SSP that is recorded as accepted and approved by Executive Authority.
 SSP was accepted and approved by Executive Authority.
-AVA Annual target achieved Number of primary Research studies contained in the research agenda that are implemented.
-0 3 research studies 4 Ĺ One study which had been planned to be implemented in the previous financial year was implemented in the year under review Number of evaluation studies implemented based on the merSETA evaluation plan.
-4 5 evaluation projects 2 'n The target could not be achieved as three Terms of Reference are still in the tender process, once finalised the evaluation studies will be reported.
-Number of internal desktop research projects based on merSETA data tabled at MANCO. m 3 internal research projects tabled at MANCO. m 0 Annual target achieved
+K/N Annual target achieved Number of primary Research studies contained in the research agenda that are implemented.
+0 3 research studies 4 One study which had been planned to be implemented in the previous financial year was implemented in the year under review Number of evaluation studies implemented based on the merSETA evaluation plan.
+4 5 evaluation projects 2 ٣ The target could not be achieved as three Terms of Reference are still in the tender process, once finalised the evaluation studies will be reported.
+Number of internal desktop research projects based on merSETA data tabled at MANCO. m 3 internal research projects tabled at MANCO. м 0 Annual target achieved